 That’s why it’s essential to figure out how your online and app experiences make people feel.
-That’s, it is not confusing the users or rushing them into things.

-By keeping your audience needs in mind, you can build a strong UX that puts in place all the required information in such a way that it strikes a right chord with users.
-And when the UX of your site or app makes people feel good, they are more likely to hang around and become your customers.
+By keeping your audience needs in mind, you can build a strong UX that puts all the required information in place in such a way that it strikes the right chord with users.
+And when the UX of your site or app makes people feel good, they're more likely to hang around and become your customers.

-The 7 Chief Attributes of a Respectable UX
+The 7 Chief Attributes of Good UX

 #1.
-Know the user Inside-and-out
+Know the user inside and out

 • Browse the homepage